Eleonore Schönborn: Life and career

-Eleonore Ottilie Hilda Maria Freiin von Doblhoff was born in Brno, Czechoslovakia, the youngest daughter of Baron Herbert von Doblhoff (1887–1932) and his wife, Gertrud von Skutezky (1891–1945).
-By birth, she was member of the Doblhoff family, an Austrian noble family dating back to the 16th century, originating in Tyrol.
-She grew up at her family estate in Ratschitz, where she attended a boarding school.
-Her father died of multiple sclerosis while she was still young.
+Eleonore Ottilie Hilda Maria Freiin von Doblhoff was born in Brno, Czechoslovakia, as the youngest daughter of Herbert Viktor Rudolf, Baron von Doblhoff (1887–1932) and his wife, Gertrud von Skutezky (1891–1945), younger daughter of Dr. Hubert Ritter von Skutetzky, a prominent industrialist, member of parliament (Landtagsabgeordneter) in the Mährisch-ständische Landtag, physician, landowner, and prolific collector of historical memorabilia.
+By birth, she was a member of the Doblhoff family, an old, prominent Austrian aristocratic family originating in Styria, whose noble ancestry dates back to the late 16th century.

+Eleonore grew up with her siblings in Račice (Ratschitz) at the castle owned by her father, where she also attended a boarding school.
+Her father died of multiple sclerosis while she was still a young woman.

 In April 1942, she met the painter Count Hugo-Damian von Schönborn (1916–1979), a member of the House of Schönborn.
-They married in Prague, Protectorate of Bohemia and Moravia, Germany, on 10 May that year and took up residence in Skalka Castle in Vlastislav.
+They married in Prague, Protectorate of Bohemia and Moravia, on 10 May that year and took up residence in Skalka Castle in Vlastislav.
 Her husband was a soldier who sympathized with the resistance to the Nazis.
 He was convinced that Hitler was a criminal, wanted to do as little as possible for the war, and stubbornly refused to become an officer in the Wehrmacht, which would have been his position.
 In October 1944, he deserted in Belgium to the British forces.